nes-b/AstSyns/README.md

 ![Image of puncta detection](https://github.com/nes-b/AstSyns/blob/master/images_readme/exe_analyzeparticlesmacro_.PNG)

 A window will pop-up with the values of Count, Total Area, Average Size, %Area and Mean, as highlighted on the lower right.
+For further analyses, only the *Counts* argument will be used.

+After applying this workflow to every extracted ROI, calculating the mean of each distance circle area for every imaged astrocytic domain, we obtain a table of distance circle-specific as well as cohort-specific synaptic density measurements.